brianritchie1312/icat.ansible/README.md

 |Default_4.9.1 | Sl6/Ubuntu 14.04 |2.3.1.0  |1.8.0 |5.1.73 |--         |4.1.2.174 |2.0.0         |2.0.0     |--          |--          |1.1.0   |4.9.1 |1.8.0|1.4.0        |2.3.6   |
 |Travis_4.9.1  | Ubuntu 14.04     |2.4.1.0  |1.8.0 |5.6    |--         |4.1.2.174 |2.0.0         |2.0.0     |2.0.0       |2.0.0       |1.1.0   |4.9.1 |1.8.0|1.4.0        |2.3.6   |
 |Default_4.8.0 | SL6/Ubuntu 14.04 |2.3.1.0  |1.8.0 |5.1.73 |4.0        |--        |1.1.0         |1.2.0     |1.2.0       |1.1.1       |--      |4.8.0 |1.7.0|1.3.3        |2.2.1   |
+*NOTE: default_4.8.0 seems to have been recently broken, python-icat won't work with and you'll need to add `--skip-tags "check"` to skip the url checks at the end of each plugin (some older plugins don't have '/version' pages - see below)*

 Notes